-No Clean flux does not stain, so the only time you may want to clean this flux off post-soldering is if you wish to paint the area you have soldered.
-In that case, a simple wipe over with cloth or cotton bud dipped in Isopropyl Alcohol, or even methylated spirits, is all that is needed.

-If you want to buy only one flux, buy this one!
+No Clean flux does not stain, so the ONLY time you may want to clean this flux off post-soldering is if you wish to paint the area you have soldered.
+In that case, a simple wipe over with cloth or cotton bud dipped in isopropyl alcohol, or even methylated spirits, is all that is needed.
+If you want to buy only ONE flux, buy this one!

-Available as a liquid in 30 or 50 ml bottles.

-Apply with a brush or a cotton bud.
+Available as a liquid in 60 Mil bottles.
+Apply with brush or cotton bud.